 - Class 1 equipment ruptures (remember the heat exchanger rupture on the US West Coast in 2010 with seven lives lost), etc.

 I have nearly 40 big events in my files, but you get the point.

 There’s an old military saying that goes something like this: “If things are too quiet, you may be walking into an ambush.”
-For our industry and our FEMI community of practice, let me convert that to: “If things are going really well in our continuous improvement journey to improve our FEMI programs, are we may be overlooking a critical aspect that could cause an unexpected big event?”
-Remember, one “Aw-shit” wipes out a thousand “Attaboys.”
-Don’t let it happen to you!
+For our industry and our FEMI community of practice, let me convert that to: “If things are going really well in our continuous improvement journey to improve our FEMI programs, are we overlooking a critical aspect that might cause an unexpected big event?”
+Remember, one “Aw-shit!” wipes out a thousand “Attaboys!”.
+Don’t let it happen to you.